 • Sales processes that support total dealership stability and growth

-• Key metrics to monitor and manage in the F&I and Sales department
+• Key metrics to monitor and manage in the sales department

 • How to create and use inventory management systems

 • How to create and use a sales process